 13. Children/natural disasters/accidents destroying your collection.

-And that’s not all: we all do have common idiosyncracies too.
+And that’s not all: we all do have common idiosyncrasies too.

-If you recognise any or all of your own phobias while reading this, bear in mind: You are not alone.
+If you recognize any or all of your own phobias while reading this, bear in mind: You are not alone.
 You are never alone with your perfume.

-Just be aware that an addiction is an addiction, no matter how much you deny it.
-Loving perfumes is beautiful , and has nothing to do with compulsive-obssesive hoarding of bottles…
+Just be aware that addiction is an addiction, no matter how much you deny it.
+Loving perfumes is beautiful and has nothing to do with compulsive-obsessive hoarding of bottles…